sarjeetchaudhary/NASSCOM_SOC_VSD_REPO/README.md

 ### Task 7: Address any violations caused by the custom cell by adjusting design parameters.

-* After adding the custom inverter cell, the design may introduce timing violations.
+* The design may introduce timing violations After adding the custom inverter cell.
 Here’s how to modify design parameters to improve timing.

   Initial Design Values Before Modifications: